Capacity Results for Binary Fading Interference Channels with Delayed CSIT: Introduction

 \section{Introduction}

-The history of studying the impact of feedback channel in communication systems traces back to Shannon~\cite{Shannon}, and ever since, there have been extensive efforts to discover new techniques that exploit feedback channels in order to benefit wireless networks.
+The history of studying the effect of feedback channel in communication systems traces back to Shannon~\cite{Shannon}, and ever since, there have been extensive efforts to discover new techniques that exploit feedback channels in order to benefit wireless networks.
 In today's wireless networks, one of the main objectives in utilizing feedback channels is to provide the transmitters with the knowledge of the channel state information (CSI).
 In slow-fading networks, this task could have been carried on with negligible overhead.
 However, as wireless networks started growing in size, as mobility became an inseparable part of networks, and as fast-fading networks started playing a more important role, the availability of up-to-date channel state information at the transmitters (CSIT) has become a challenging task to accomplish.
-Specifically, in fast-fading scenarios, the coherence time of the channel is smaller than the delay of the feedback channel, and as a result, providing the transmitters with up-to-date channel state information is practically infeasible.
+Specifically, in fast-fading scenarios, the coherence time of the channel is smaller than the delay of the feedback channel, and thus, providing the transmitters with up-to-date channel state information is practically infeasible.

 As a result, there has been a recent growing interest in studying the effect of lack of up-to-date channel state information at the transmitters in wireless networks.
 In particular, in the context of multiple-input single-output (MISO) broadcast channels (BC), it was recently shown that even completely stale CSIT (a.k.a.
 Delayed-CSIT) can still be very useful and can change the scale of the capacity, measured by the degrees of freedom (DoF)~\cite{Maddah-Tse-Allerton}.
 A key idea behind the scheme proposed in~\cite{Maddah-Tse-Allerton} is that instead of predicting future channel state information, transmitters should focus on the side-information provided in the past signaling stages via the feedback channel, and try to create signals that are of \emph{common interest} of multiple receivers.
 Hence, we can increase spectral efficiency by retransmission of such signals of common interest.
+These ideas were later extended to derive constant-gap approximation of the capacity region of the MISO BCs with Delayed-CSIT~\cite{MISOBCAllerton,MISOBCISIT}.